byronbytes/Tasks/README.md

 * **Solirs** - *Cleanup Development (Firefox cleanup, browser extension cleaning, ARP and DNS cache cleaning, removing Solitare)*

 See the list of [contributors](https://github.com/LiteTools/Tasks/contributors) who participated in this project.

+## Support The Project
+You can support our project in many ways, simply by using Tasks, leaving a star, forking, watching and reporting issues too.
+We also set up a donation system, so all your donations and sponsors go directly to us.

 ## Acknowledgments
 * This application was inspired by CCleaner, but we built up on the idea and improved it in our own ways.